amoghjos/appbussiness/README.md

 <h3>General</h3>
 <a href = "https://phiture.com/mobilegrowthstack/"> Mobile Growth Stack </a> - Blog Publication which contains all latest information on mobile app marketing

-<h3>ASO</h3>
+## ASO

 <a href = "https://asostack.com/"> ASO Stack </a> - Blog Publication which contains all latest information on ASO

 <a href = "https://drive.google.com/file/d/1ZiyCT34ebdwdJoC2sq_p8B9bVos7t2h6/view?usp=sharing"> ASO for Japan </a> - Slides presented by Azusa Hatano on how to design screenshots for Japanese market and research/target keywords

-<h4>App Store Key Take Away</h4>
+### App Store Key Take Away

 - Use 30 character title, 29 character sub title, 80 character short description, 100 characters for keyword feild, use 10 or 8 screenshots, use 3 or 1 videos in preview

 - Title has a huge impact on conversition rate.
 For example, "Hilly - Super Dating App" to "Hilly - Dating App for Singles" lead to 20% increase in app units/product page view, so use relevant title.

 - Use seasonal metadatas (screenshots, icon, video).
 For example, hallowen, valentine, chrismas will have different design in USA.
 Consider these seasonal marketing assets based on localization.
- -

-<h3>Activation & Retension</h3>
+### Activation & Retension

 <a href = "https://amplitude.com/mobile-analytics?ref=blog-cta"> Mobile Analytics Guide with 50+ Resources for App Makers </a> - List of blog articles about activation and retension and how to use mobile app analytics to improve these KIPs